Leaky bladders can be the result of too much exercise

-If you have a dog with urinary incontinence (a leaky bladder), you most likely know how frustrating this problem is.
+If you have a dog with a leaky bladder, or urinary incontinence, you know how frustrating it is.

-The main cause of urinary incontinence in dogs is commonly understood to be low estrogen levels in spayed females.
-It is true that some female dogs with urinary incontinece respond to estrogen hormones however, this theory falls short because male dogs suffer from this problem too.
+Low estrogen levels in spayed females are commonly understood to be the main cause of urinary incontinence.
+It's true some female dogs with urinary incontinence respond to estrogen hormones however, this theory falls short because male dogs suffer from this problem too.

 Story of Caz

-It was the year 2002 when I met Caz, a lovely Rhodesian Ridgeback female who lived with my friend Pat.
+It was 2002 when I met Caz, a lovely Rhodesian Ridgeback female, who lived with my friend Pat.
 Her previous owner gave her up after she accidentally fell off the back of a truck.
 She was dragged behind the truck but, fortunately, recovered from this horrible accident.

 However, I was stubbornly determined to solve the mystery and after a brief conversation, Pat allowed me to take Caz home for a few days of observation.

 To our surprise, Caz showed no signs of incontinence for three days!
-I started to think that her incontinence was somehow connected to the walks and exercise she did with Pat.
-I decided to join them on their walk to see if I could get any clues.
+I started to think her incontinence was somehow connected to the walks and exercise she did with Pat.
+I decided to join them on a walk to see if I could get any clues.

 As soon as we started walking, Caz was completely obsessed with chasing her ball.
-Pat, being the “good dog mom” threw Caz’s ball over and over because she wanted to make her happy.
-Thirty minutes later, her tongue was hanging out like a big pink yo-yo and she finally looked like she had enough.
+Pat, being the 'good dog mom' threw Caz’s ball over and over because she wanted to make her happy.
+Thirty minutes later, her tongue was hanging out like a big pink yo-yo and she finally looked like she'd had enough.

-When we got back to the car and Caz hopped in and - bingo - a big puddle of urine appeared on the blanket almost immediately.
+When we got back to the car, Caz hopped in and - bingo - a big puddle of urine appeared on the blanket almost immediately.

 To date, I have treated many dogs for incontinence and only two needed estrogen.
 Now I understand this condition can be reliably treated with gentler and safer methods and without a drug prescription.